y-shashank/expose_sidekiq_retry_count/README.md

 OR

-If you want to use the base feature of the gem without the optional (superfetched tracking) then we can either not add the STEP 4 code or use a ENV variable (like below) to control if its activated in a particular service.
 For example we have multiple services running on same punchh-server code base but we dont want this superfetch tracking in every service so we can control it via ENV variable

 ```
+if ENV['ENABLE_OPTIONAL_FEATURE']
   require "sidekiq/pro/super_fetch"

-if ENV['ENABLE_OPTIONAL_FEATURE']
   module Sidekiq::Pro
     class SuperFetch
       def bulk_requeue(*)
         # we dont want this method to do anything
         # this runs when TERM singal is received by sidekiq pod
         # if we dont override this method then :this_job_is_superfetched accessor is not reliable
+      end
     end
   end
 end
 ```

 ## Usage